omahs/superchain/README.md

 [`superchain`][sc] declares lazy evaluated statics that expose `ChainConfig`s, `RollupConfig`s,
 and `Chain` objects for all chains with static definitions in the superchain registry.
-The way this works is the the golang side of the superchain registry contains an "internal code generation" script that has been modified to output configuration files to the [`crates/superchain`][s] directory in the `etc` folder that are read by the [`superchain`][sc] rust crate.
+The way this works is the golang side of the superchain registry contains an "internal code generation" script that has been modified to output configuration files to the [`crates/superchain`][s] directory in the `etc` folder that are read by the [`superchain`][sc] rust crate.
 These static config files contain an up-to-date list of all superchain configurations with their chain configs.